ViciousDoormat/Shortcut-Fusion-Extension/README.md

 ## Discussion of my MultiTree results:
 I have run the results using Windows 11 on an AMD Ryzen 9 7900X 12-Core Processor of 4.7 GHz, with a 32GB RAM and a 64MB L3 cache.
 I used GHC version 9.4.8.
 The single function results are very similar to the single function results belonging to my replicated results.
-An interesting observation is that the Church encoded small pipelines often perform closely to and sometimes beter than the normal variants and CoChurch encoded variants.
+An interesting observation is that the Church-encoded small pipelines often perform closely to and sometimes better than the normal variants and CoChurch-encoded variants.
-This is different from Church encoded small pipeline results of the replicated results, as there these Church encoded pipelines perform more often (a lot) worse.
+This is different from Church-encoded small pipeline results of the replicated results, as there these Church-encoded pipelines perform more often (a lot) worse.
 Again, however, the CoChurch encoding is often very efficient even for small pipelines, which corresponds with the paper and replicated results.
-The large pipeline benchmarks again shows the efficiency of Church and CoChurch encodings, as in the pipeline benchmark, both the Church and CoChurch encoding perform better, and in the append pipeline benchmark, the Church encoding performs better.
+The large pipeline benchmarks again show the efficiency of Church and CoChurch encodings, as in the pipeline benchmark, both the Church and CoChurch encoding perform better, and in the append pipeline benchmark, the Church encoding performs better.
 Also, the results of the large append pipeline do show the overhead Church and CoChurch encodings pose when unfused.

 ## future research idea:
 I implemented the MultiTree structure using standard Haskell lists.
-It could be interesting to implement them using a (Co)Church encoded variant of lists.
+It could be interesting to implement them using a (Co)Church-encoded variant of lists.
-This would create a structure that is (Co)Church encoded, and is made using another (Co)Church encoded structure.
+This would create a structure that is (Co)Church encoded, and is made using another (Co)Church-encoded structure.
 I tried this out, but the limitation of the map function I discuss in ListChurchEncodingExplanation.pdf makes this impossible, as the functions over MultiTrees require a lot of mapping.